Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 SEGs now utilize multiple techniques to detect malicious attachments before they reach user inboxes:

 CDR (Content Disarm and Reconstruction): Rather than merely detecting malicious elements, many advanced SEGs now implement CDR technology that rebuilds files after removing potentially harmful components.
-This approach neutralized 99.3% of weaponized documents in FortiGuard Labs’ 2024 testing, providing protection even against zero-day threats.
+This approach can neutralize weaponized documents, providing protection even against zero-day threats.

 Real-World Ransomware Prevention Success

-Several recent case studies highlight the effectiveness of SEGs in preventing ransomware infections:
+Several real-world examples highlight the effectiveness of SEGs in preventing ransomware infections:

-A major healthcare provider with over 15,000 employees implemented an advanced SEG with integrated sandboxing in early 2024.
-Within the first month, the system identified and blocked a sophisticated LockBit 3.0 ransomware campaign targeting the organization’s finance department.
+A healthcare provider implemented an advanced SEG with integrated sandboxing and successfully identified and blocked a sophisticated ransomware campaign targeting the organization’s finance department.
 The attack used password-protected ZIP files containing malicious Excel documents that would have bypassed the organization’s previous email security measures.
-The provider estimated potential savings of $6.7 million in avoided recovery costs.
+The prevention of this attack helped the provider avoid potentially significant recovery costs.

 Manufacturing Firm Stops Supply Chain Ransomware

-A global manufacturing company detected and blocked a BianLian ransomware attempt delivered through compromised supplier accounts in Q4 2024.
+A manufacturing company detected and blocked a ransomware attempt delivered through compromised supplier accounts.
 The company’s SEG identified anomalous communication patterns despite the emails coming from legitimate but compromised sources.
-The system’s behavioral analysis capabilities flagged unusual attachment types and sending patterns that indicated compromise, preventing what could have been a multi-million dollar manufacturing line shutdown.
+The system’s behavioral analysis capabilities flagged unusual attachment types and sending patterns that indicated compromise, preventing what could have been a costly manufacturing line shutdown.

 Financial Services Company Thwarts Initial Access Broker

-A regional banking institution’s SEG detected and neutralized a QakBot delivery campaign in February 2025 that served as an initial access vector for potential ransomware deployment.
-The system’s URL time-of-click protection identified malicious redirect chains that led to credential harvesting pages, followed by potential QakBot delivery.
+A banking institution’s SEG detected and neutralized a malware delivery campaign that served as an initial access vector for potential ransomware deployment.
+The system’s URL time-of-click protection identified malicious redirect chains that led to credential harvesting pages, followed by potential malware delivery.
 This early intervention prevented the establishment of persistent access that would likely have resulted in eventual ransomware deployment.

 Integration with Broader Security Ecosystem